Getting Started: How to run a meet up group

 • Take a friend

 It can take time for a people to find out about a new group, and it’s not unusual for the host to spend the first one alone.
 There’s only so much you can do to put the word out, and bi+ communities can be hard to find.
-This can be very disappointing and make you feel like you’ve mad a lot of effort for nothing.
+This can be very disappointing and make you feel like you’ve made a lot of effort for nothing.
 Give it time, and take a friend along to talk to.
 If no one turns up, at least you’ve spent some valuable one on one time with someone you love.